tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LP-01-Ins_Welcome.md

 * **Answer** Inefficiencies in the web such as `duplicate files`.

-* **Answer** Inefficiencies in the web such as having to route to a faraway sever to get the file you need when it might be right next door.
+* **Answer** Inefficiencies in the web such as having to route to a faraway server to get the file you need when it might be right next door.

 * **Answer** Problems with security and file integrity, such as not knowing whether or not files you have accessed over the web have changed.